Monday, December 29, 2008

 So when did it become "me first, then the patient?"
 You may be against contraception, abortion, etc. I have no objections about that.
 Still, your beliefs should not become my problem if I'm trying to have a prescription filled while trying to obtain emergency contraception after rape or to prevent another pregnancy.
 To be blunt, it's none of your damned business.

 If this change had occured a few years back, I might have been the one facing a pharmacist who refused to serve me or, worse yet, confiscate my prescription.
 He or she would be making the decision that I should get pregnant or continue to suffer from my medical condition.
 WTH?
 This has gone overboard.
+I respect your beliefs right up to the point when they infringe on my medical care.
+If you don't honestly feel you can offer full service to your customers or your patients, get the hell out of the business.
+(I did mention this was a hot button, right?)

 Mr. Obama will overturn this, but that can take months before the changes come into effect.
 In the meantime people will be playing G*d with other folks' lives.
 Making decisions as to their care that they are not qualified to make.
 Since I no longer have the equipment needed for this sort of medication I will not see the day when someone refuses me care.
 It's probably best.
 It would have gotten way ugly.
-Years ago,
+Years ago, when I first became a nurse, I would have laughed at anyone who told me this would come to pass.
+How wrong I was.

 Thanks.
 I needed that.